 Your Retreat to Master Bedroom

-The next room that is super-important to stage is the master suite.
+The next room that is very important to stage is the master suite.
 This is where a buyer will spend most nights in this space relaxing, sleeping, playing and spending personal quality time with family members.
-Our team stages master bedrooms to feel-like an upscale hotel room.
+Our team stages master bedrooms to feel like an upscale hotel room.
 We always recommend to use soothing, neutral hues in this space and remove all clutter from the floor.
 In this master bedroom we recently staged below, we made the bed the focal point by using a fresh natural green in the bedding and throw pillows.
 We also added wall art, table lamps and brought in just enough seating to set the scene in this room.

-Featuring the Heart of the Home
+Feature the Heart of the Home

 While the kitchen’s main focus is food, buyers want plenty of room for cooking, cleaning and storage.
-The countertops should remain clear of clutter, the same is true for glass cabinets.
+The counter tops should remain clear of clutter, the same is true for glass cabinets.
 Before showings place a bowl of fruit or vase full of fresh flowers on the counter to soften and add life to the space.
 Our team loves to create real-life moments inside a space that create a certain lifestyle buyers aspire to.

 Breakfast Nook to Dining Space

 If your property has a breakfast nook, make sure to mimic the design that you showcase in the kitchen to create one cohesive look.
 The dining room should be a bit more formal to present meals while entertaining guests and family members.
 We want our dining rooms to feel comfortable, yet sophisticated.
 Since this room may not be used for dining on a daily basis it can easily become a makeshift office or toy room that collects clutter so don’t forget to declutter this space before a showing.
 While you can certainly set the dining room table for dinner, the main accessory you need is a show-stopping centerpiece.